 4- Velocity (Dampers / shocks)

-This is about how the speed of the wheel displacement above is controlled.
+This concerns how the rapidity of wheel displacement above is regulated.

 Things to know: Dampers only contribute when the suspension is moving.
-Your “force velocity” curve (if you’re keen)
+Be careful not to confuse spring and damper stiffness when tuning.

 5- Acceleration (Inerters…)

 Controlling not only the displacement and velocity, but also the acceleration of the wheel moving relative to the chassis is actually a fairly new idea in suspension systems.

 It is that new that most racing cars will actually have no way to tune this.

 I still thought it worth mentioning for completeness here because it is interesting and relevant.

 It might also get you thinking about how you might incorporate something to do that.